Azure/container-apps-deploy-action/README.md

 This will create a new Container App named `github-action-container-app-<github-run-id>-<github-run-attempt>` in a new resource group named `<container-app-name>-rg`.
 The Container App will be based off of an image that was built from the provided `appSourcePath` and pushed to the provided Container Registry instance.
-The provided Container Registry credentials will be used to authenticate the calls to the ACR instance.
+The provided Container Registry credentials will be used to authenticate the calls to the Container Registry instance.

 ### Container App name provided